David Spade: 1987–1997: Early work and Saturday Night Live

 After the major cast overhaul following the 1994–1995 season, Spade agreed to remain on the show for the 1995–96 season to serve as a bridge between the former cast and new cast members Will Ferrell, Molly Shannon, and Cheri Oteri.
 During this season, Spade was given a weekly segment called "Spade in America" which was a spin-off of his "Hollywood Minute" and "Weekend Update" commentaries.
 On December 9, 1995, Spade revived "Hollywood Minute" inside one of his "Spade in America" segments; Spade joked, "Look, children, it's a falling star.
 Make a wish!" next to a picture of former Saturday Night Live cast member Eddie Murphy.
 The one-liner referred to Murphy's lack of recent box office success, especially the bomb Vampire in Brooklyn.
 The quip made Murphy turn against both Spade and SNL for several years afterward.
 Spade wrote in his 2015 memoir that he received an angry phone call from Murphy two days later at the SNL offices; the two did not reconcile until a chance meeting in 2011.
 Spade left SNL in 1996.
 He returned to host an episode in 1998 and another in 2005.

 Spade starred with fellow Saturday Night Live cast member Chris Farley in two buddy comedy films, Tommy Boy (1995) and Black Sheep (1996), both of which were distributed by Paramount Pictures.
 The two were planning a third film together, but Farley died of a drug overdose in 1997 at the age of 33 and thus it was cancelled.
 When Spade declined to attend Farley's funeral, rumors abounded that there had been a falling out between the two.
-Spade stated that their friendship had been under some tension, partly because of Farley's drug problem and reckless lifestyle, which Spade admittedly could not keep up with.
+Spade stated that their friendship had been under some tension, partly because of Farley's drug problem and reckless lifestyle, which Spade admittedly could not keep up with, and had to distance himself out of self-preservation.
 However, it never escalated to ill will, and that the reason he did not attend the funeral was simply because he could not handle it emotionally.